plone/volto/docs/source/theming/using-third-party-themes.md

 ---
+myst:
   html_meta:
     "description": "Use Volto with third party libraries or themes written in SASS and avoid applying `semantic-ui` on public facing views."
     "property=og:description": "Use Volto with third party libraries or themes written in SASS and avoid applying `semantic-ui` on public facing views."
     "property=og:title": "Using third party libraries and themes other than `semantic-ui`" "keywords": "Volto, Plone, frontend, React, Semantic UI, semantic-ui, third, party, libraries, themes"
 ---

 # Using third party libraries and themes other than `semantic-ui`